• Where is Bozeman located?

 © Emerson Cultural Center

-The Emerson Center for the Arts and Culture, listed on the National Register of Historic Places, is a space for working artists and musicians to release their creativity.
+The Emerson Cultural Center, listed on the National Register of Historic Places, is a space for working artists and musicians to release their creativity.
 Since 1993 the center has opened its doors to the public to enjoy the many exhibitions, retail shops and to enjoy music and movies in their theater.

 There are many events for visitors to partake in other than the dedicated exhibitions; there is a dance studio, pottery studio, the Galleria Hall and the Jessie Wilbur Gallery for children to take part in an art project.
 Some of their popular special events include an open house and art walk, lunch on the lawn, which has live music and food vendors, a foosball tournament and a garden tour, which showcases unique horticulture.